d12frosted/elpa-mirror/stable-melpa/multi-project-readme.txt

 supports interactively finding a file within a project by using a TAGS file.

-To use multi-project add the following lines within your .emacs file:
+To use Multi-project add the following lines within your .emacs file:

 (require 'multi-project)
 (multi-project-mode)